tuliomoreira77/node-pdf-verifier/README.md

 How to use:
 Just pass the pdf as a Buffer and call the method 'verifyPdf(pdf:Buffer)'.

-The signature is valid (the content is not modified) if0 the field "signatureInfo.verified" will be true, false otherwise.
+The signature is valid (the content is not modified) if the field "signatureInfo.verified" will be true, false otherwise.

 **IMPORTANT: the certificate is not verified, only the informations about it are extracted and the content signture is verified using the publicKey.
 Maybe in future I will add the certificate chain verification**